-Specify which problems you have posed in CANVAS Assignment "Wiki part of homework 3", by the deadline on the CANVAS Assignment
+Specify which problems you have posed in CANVAS Assignment "Wiki part of homework 3", by the deadline on the CANVAS Assignment.
+SF3580: Please pose at least one questions two days before the deadline.

 For the theoretical reasoning in (b) and (c) you may use the function eig